General Data Protection Regulations

 How We Collect Your Personal Data

 Information provided by you

 We collect your personal data to give you the best possible experience as a customer of our products.
 In general, we collect information from you when you interact with us to request a quote or availability check, open an account, visit our website, or contact us with an enquiry or complaint.
-This covers all channels of communication with us, including over the telephone, email, fax, postal service, website, social media and in person.
+This covers all channels of communication with us, including over the telephone (all calls are recorded), email, fax, postal service, website, social media and in person.

 We’ll collect the following information from you when you request a quote or availability check: